 Instructions to make the dish

-- Place the half frozen mackerel halves in the dilute vinegar mixture so they are fully immersed and place in the fridge for 24 h
+• Place the half frozen mackerel halves in the dilute vinegar mixture so they are fully immersed and place in the fridge for minimum 12 h and maximum 24 h

-- On day 2, prepare the sugar and salt mixture, wash the dill and superficially dry them and crush the juniper berries with the flat part of your knife
+• On day 2, prepare the sugar and salt mixture, wash the dill and dry them in a salad centrifuge or on paper towels.
+Crush the juniper berries with the flat part of your knife

-- In an oblong bowl or container, spread a third of the sugar/salt mixture on the bottom
+• In an oblong bowl or container, spread a third of the sugar/salt mixture on the bottom.
+You can also use a zip lock bag.

-- Cover with kitchen wrap and place a weight on the fish.
+• Cover with kitchen wrap.
 Place in the refrigerator

-- After 24 h, turn the fish upside down and place the weights back again and let cure for another full day in the refrigerator
+• After 24 h, turn the fish upside down and let cure for another half day in the refrigerator

-- After the curing, remove the fish halves and clean them from the curing mixture with a spoon.
-No need to rinse them with water and dry them.
+• After the curing, remove the fish halves and clean them from the curing mixture with a spoon.
+Optionally give them a quick rinse with water.
+Dry the cured halves.

-- Finally use a very sharp knife to cut thin slices perpendicular to the length of the fish, but also in a diagonal fashion, thus making larger slices.
-As the skin has been removed, you can cut through to the board.
+• Finally use a very sharp knife to cut thin slices perpendicular to the length of the fish, but also in a diagonal fashion, thus making larger slices.
+You may prefer instead to cut thicker more regular slices.
+See next picture.

-- Place the slices on a plate in a regular pattern.
+• Place the slices on a plate.
 Thereafter cover and refrigerate until use.

 Notes